 Lecture topics are subject to change based on staff availability

-The "Research" lectures are given by staff from the School of Biological Sciences on topics relevant to their particular research program.
+Several lectures after the mid semster break will take the format of a "Research Seminar", given by staff from the School of Biological Sciences on topics relevant to their particular research program.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.